ibm-cloud-docs/power-iaas/migration-strategies.md

 Learn how to migrate your data and workloads to a {{site.data.keyword.powerSysFull}}.
 {: shortdesc}

-## IBM Cloud Object Storage (ICOS)
+## IBM Cloud Object Storage (COS)
 {: #migration-icos}

-ICOS can be used as an intermediary location to store files from your on-premises environment.
+COS can be used as an intermediary location to store files from your on-premises environment.
 You can retrieve and send your files to the {{site.data.keyword.powerSys_notm}} environment from this location.
-You must create ICOS buckets to transfer data over the public internet and or privately secured links.
+You must create COS buckets to transfer data over the public internet and or privately secured links.
 For more information, see [IBM Cloud Object Storage: FAQ](https://www.ibm.com/cloud/object-storage/faq){: new_window}{: external}.

-To copy data from ICOS to your AIX virtual machine (VM), you must install the [Amazon Web Services (AWS) CLI](/docs/cloud-object-storage-infrastructure?topic=cloud-object-storage-infrastructure-using-a-cli#aws-cli) by using either the **Yellowdog Updater, Modified (yum)** or **Pip installs Python pip (pip)** package managers.
+To copy data from COS to your AIX virtual machine (VM), you must install the [Amazon Web Services (AWS) CLI](/docs/cloud-object-storage-infrastructure?topic=cloud-object-storage-infrastructure-using-a-cli#aws-cli) by using either the **Yellowdog Updater, Modified (yum)** or **Pip installs Python pip (pip)** package managers.
 If you use the yum package manager, you can install the AWS CLI with the `yum install aws-cli` command.
 For the pip package manager, you can use `pip install awscli` to install the AWS CLI.
 After the installation, you can use the universal S3 commands that are supported by AWS to copy objects.

 You can also find a script that ships (as a sample command) with AIX 7.2 TL3, or later, that simplifies the installation of yum, pip, and the AWS CLI.
 You can find the script at: `/usr/samples/nim/cloud_setup`.

 - [Configuring YUM and creating local repositories on IBM AIX](https://developer.ibm.com/technologies/systems/articles/configure-yum-on-aix/){: new_window}{: external}
 - [Python for AIX](http://www.aixtools.net/index.php/python){: new_window}{: external}

-For an IBM i VM, you must use the [Cloud Storage Solution for IBM i product (5733-ICC)](https://www.ibm.com/support/pages/ibm-cloud-storage-solutions-i){: new_window}{: external} to communicate with ICOS and transfer data.
+For an IBM i VM, you must use the [Cloud Storage Solution for IBM i product (5733-ICC)](https://www.ibm.com/support/pages/ibm-cloud-storage-solutions-i){: new_window}{: external} to communicate with COS and transfer data.

 ## Mass Data Migration (MDM)
 {: #migration-mdm}

 MDM provides a simple and secure way to physically transfer data (terabytes to petabytes) to the IBM Cloud.
 As part of the MDM process, IBM sends the client an MDM-approved device, who uploads their on-premises data to the device and sends it back.
-IBM then transfers and stores the content in ICOS for later retrieval from within the {{site.data.keyword.powerSys_notm}} environment.
+IBM then transfers and stores the content in COS for later retrieval from within the {{site.data.keyword.powerSys_notm}} environment.
 To learn more, see [Mass Data Migration: FAQ](https://www.ibm.com/cloud/mass-data-migration/faq){: new_window}{: external}.

 The data transfer rate for MDM on an IBM i system is roughly 110-120 MB/sec.
 It takes between 2.5 and 3 hours to successfully transfer 1 TB of data.
 {: note}

-## PowerVC images and ICOS
+## PowerVC images and COS
 {: #migration-powervc-icos}

 If you have an environment with access to PowerVC, you can capture OVA images to easily migrate your data.
 The {{site.data.keyword.powerSys_notm}} offering allows you to provision a new virtual server based on an OVA image.
 To accomplish this, regardless of the operating system (OS), you must complete the following steps: